Tests – what are they good for?

 spine MRIs were appropriate.
 Of those, only 13% revealed

-anything that needed to be addressed.
+anything suspicious.
 Of the 36 MRIs that provoked

 suspicion of cancer or infection, 81% were false-positive.
 59% of the follow-up

 MRIs on those suspicious findings were false positives.
-(2) MRI imaging may misinform.
+(2) MRI imaging may mislead.

 For example, MRI demonstrates that the appearance of